ARM-software/CMSIS-DSP/ComputeGraph/README.md

 pip install cmsisdsp
 ```

-The script inside the cmsisdsp wrapper can be used to describe and generate the schedule.
+The functions and classes inside the cmsisdsp wrapper can be used to describe and generate the schedule.

-You can create a `graph.py` and include :
+To start, you can create a `graph.py` file and include :

 ```python
 from cmsisdsp.cg.static.scheduler import *
 ```

-You can describe new type of blocks that you need in the compute graph if they are not provided by the python package by default.
+In this file, you can describe new type of blocks that you need in the compute graph if they are not provided by the python package by default.

 Finally, you can execute `graph.py` to generate the C++ files.